ahwilms/terraform-example-foundation/5-app-infra/README.md

    mv common.auto.example.tfvars common.auto.tfvars
    ```

 1. Update the file with values from your environment and 0-bootstrap.
-See any of the business unit 1 envs folders [README.md](./business_unit_1/production/README.md) files for additional information on the values in the `common.auto.tfvars` file.
+See any of the [README.md](./business_unit_1/production/README.md) files from the business unit 1 `envs` folders for additional information on the values in the `common.auto.tfvars` file.

    ```bash
    export remote_state_bucket=$(terraform -chdir="../terraform-example-foundation/0-bootstrap/" output -raw projects_gcs_bucket_tfstate)